 Finally the second part of our report about Mongolia, which we announced in the first part, is finished.
 Since it entails some China critical lines, we decided to post it after having left China.
 As you are probably well aware, freedom of speech and information has been radically restricted in the past years, if not to say prohibited.
 More about that in another article.

-If you haven´t read our first post about Mongolia, CLICK HERE.
+If you haven´t read our first post about Mongolia, feel free to read it.
 It puts the succeeding article more into context.

 As we already teased in our last post, a travel report about Mongolia would be incomplete without mentioning a few historical facts and describing some events that let to the Mongolia we are experiencing today.
 I don´t know what picture you have in mind when thinking about Mongolia, but before coming to this country, we were quite clueless about what to expect.
 I mean, stuck between two of the worlds biggest and most powerful countries, Mongolia – despite its rapid development over the past two decades, especially in Ulaanbaatar - doesn´t really make it to the top of the news.
 Reason enough to dig a little bit deeper into the countries history to better understand this beautiful country.